Rick45/quick-arr-Stack/README.md

 #### Wireguard Configuration

-_Note_: Its required to open the port 51820 in your routher to be abbe to connect with the vpn to your home network.

 All the users credentials will be crated inside the config folder for wireguard ${ROOT}/MediaCenter/config/wireguard/peerX where peerX will be peer1, 2, 3,...